 |

 (Umspannwerk) on Regensburgerstraße, behind the Zeppelintribüne.
 The original location of the eagle

 and swastika over the doorway can still be plainly seen.
-(Stadtarchiv
+(Bundesarchiv) July 2006 Note - A

-Burger King restaurant has now opened inside the Umspannwerk building. |
+Burger King restaurant has now opened inside the Umspannwerk building,

+|